Mining One Bitcoin: Time, Difficulty, and Profitability

 Over these seven adjustment cycles, the total recalculation factor came out to 125.8646 / 155.973 ≈ 0.807.
 This means the effective time to mine 2,016 blocks over this period was roughly 1.24 times longer than the standard two weeks.
 Miners were shutting down, and difficulty obediently crawled downward.

 Usually, we discuss difficulty when it's relentlessly climbing.
-"Up again, income down again."
-But today is a rare case—we're witnessing a drop.
-Since November, difficulty has fallen nearly 20%.
-Hard to believe, but we have a unique chance to talk about a downward correction while the market and weather have forced the giants to tap the brakes.
+"Up again, profits down again."
+But today is a rare case — we're witnessing a drop.
+Since November, difficulty has fallen by nearly 20%.
+Hard to believe, but we have a unique chance to talk about a downward correction while the market and weather have forced the giants to hit the brakes.
 For how long?
 That's a rhetorical question.

-The time it takes to mine one Bitcoin is governed by three relentless factors influencing mining speed.
+The time it takes to mine one Bitcoin is governed by three ruthless factors that influence mining speed.

 - Network difficulty.
 It readjusts every 2,016 blocks to maintain that ten-minute block interval.
-The more miners join the network, the higher the difficulty goes — and the smaller your slice of the pie becomes.
+The more miners join the network, the higher the difficulty climbs — the smaller your slice of the pie becomes.

 So here's the honest answer: a private miner doesn't get to talk about speed.
 You just watch the pool statistics and wait.
 There's only one real way to speed things up: stop digging with a shovel and rent an excavator.
 With Cuverse, you plug into an industrial cryptocurrency mining fleet, and your personal mining timeline shrinks from a geological epoch down to a reasonable investment horizon.
-A samurai has only his path — but the reward hasn't been canceled.
+A samurai has only his path — but the reward is still there to collect.

 Relationship between difficulty and block generation time

 The network doesn't tolerate tardiness.
 If the actual block generation time starts deviating from 10 minutes, the difficulty adjusts immediately.
-Think of a subway turnstile: the larger the flow of people (hashrate), the narrower they make the passage (difficulty) so that each person passes through in exactly one second.
+Think of a subway turnstile: the larger the flow of people (hashrate), the narrower they make the passage (difficulty) so that it takes each person exactly one second to pass through.
 Fewer people — they widen the passage to keep the speed from dropping.

 Thus, difficulty and block time work in tandem: time is the metronome, difficulty is the adjusting mechanism.
 A perfect balance that has held for 17 years now.

 Difficulty and block time are like interconnected vessels.
 Difficulty itself doesn't slow down or speed up mining.
-It merely sets the bar: how hard to find a hash must be for the block to be found on time.
+It merely sets the bar: how hard-to-find a hash must be for the block to be discovered on time.

 Number of miners and total hash rate